Course Catalog 2024-2025

 Accessibility of Campus Events

-Responsibilities of the event planner include the following:
+Responsibilities of event planners include the following:

 • Making available large-print copies of programs or other printed materials that may be handed out at events.